dagl200/unleash/website/docs/reference/integrations/slack.md

 The Slack integration allows Unleash to post Updates when a feature flag is updated.
 To set up Slack, you need to configure an incoming Slack webhook URL.
 You can follow [Sending messages using Incoming Webhooks](https://api.slack.com/incoming-webhooks) on how to do that.
 You can also choose to [create a slack app for Unleash](https://api.slack.com/apps), which will provide you with additional functionality to control how Unleash communicates messages on your Slack workspace.

-The Slack integration will perform a single retry if the HTTP POST against the Slack Webhook URL fails (either a 50x or network error).
-Duplicate events may happen.
-You should never assume events always comes in order.
+The Slack integration performs a single retry if the HTTP POST against the Slack Webhook URL fails due to a 50x or a network issue.
+As a result, duplicate events may occur, and you should not assume that events always arrive in order.

-## Configuration {#configuration}
+## Configuration

-#### Events {#events}
+#### Events

 You can choose to trigger updates for the following events:

 - feature-created
-- feature-updated (*)
+- feature-updated (deprecated after Unleash v4.3)
 - feature-metadata-updated
 - feature-project-change
 - feature-archived